Hugusss/futsalreus-website/README.md

 - 🌍 **Bilingual interface** — Catalan (primary) and Spanish, with a global language switcher.
-- 📱 **Mobile-first & PWA-ready** — Installable on iOS and Android, optimized
-  for small screens first.
-- 🏟️ **Match Center** — Latest results and upcoming fixtures presented in responsive cards.
+- 🏟️ **Match Center** — Latest results and upcoming fixtures in the link button.
 - 👥 **Qui Som** — Founders and people behind the club, with a custom desktop grid layout.
 - 🧠 **Metodologia** — The club's training philosophy and community approach.